 Full disclosure: I am not a football fan in any shape or form.
 But that hasn’t dampened my enthusiasm for this fourth issue of OiNK, released during the 1986 World Cup in Mexico.
 It kicks things off with this Steve McGarry cover of Harry the Head being on the receiving end of said kick, however there’s not an awful lot of football-themed content inside, especially compared to issue three or those to come.
-The comic was still finding its trotters at this stage.
+This is fine by me.

 Anyone who grew up around the time of OiNK should be aware of the Sue Townsend books The Secret Diary of Adrian Mole Aged 13 3/4 and the subsequent TV adaptation.
 Pig pals should also know where I’m going with this.
-It’s finally time to welcome a favourite character of many readers and one who would appear in a whopping 63 out of the 76 OiNKs published over its lifetime.
+It’s finally time to welcome a favourite character of many readers and one who would appear in a whopping 64 out of the 77 OiNKs published.
 With Mark Rodgers writing and Ian Jackson illustrating, this was the tale of a young boy intellectual.
+Or so he liked to think.
 Fascinated by bogies and creepy crawlies, disgusted by girls, he detested school and thought he was smarter than everyone else, although the most atrocious spelling ever to grace a children’s comic belied this.
 It is of course The Sekret Diary ov Hadrian Vile – Aged 7 5/8 (yearƨ).